Today's Capitalism Has No Aesthetic

 Frederich Jameson argued in the late 90s that the aesthetic of capitalism was playing with signs detached from meaning.
 Think of shopping malls with mock-Roman columns.

-However, at least the 80s offered a shared visual grammar at all… Today, the cultural aesthetic is so fragmented, broken up into micro-aesthetics, moodboards and subcultures, and controled by algorithmic churn on tech platforms.
+However, at least the 80s offered a shared visual grammar at all… Today, the cultural aesthetic is so fragmented, broken up into micro-aesthetics, moodboards and subcultures, and controlled by algorithmic churn on tech platforms.

 I like to think the destruction of the World Trade Center in 2001 symbolized a shift in the economy - in which the most powerful locus of capitalism moved from wall street to silicon valley.